Home Press Releases Wigs and onesies for care home’s Wear It Pink Day

-PINK wigs and onesies were donned at a Blyth care home to raise awareness and funds for the fight against breast cancer.
+PINK wigs and onesies were donned at a Blyth care home in Northumberland to raise awareness and funds for the fight against breast cancer.

 Elderly residents and staff at The Oaks Care Home, on Durban Street, wore their favourite pink clothes and enjoyed a sweet treat as part of Wear It Pink Day.